cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

     url: "https://raw.githubusercontent.com/cloudfoundry-incubator/service-fabrik-broker/feature/inter-operator/interoperator/config/samples/templates/gotemplates/postgres/postgres.yaml"
 ```

+Please note that the URLs have to be accessible for the Service Fabrik inter-operator.
+This is especially relevent in the private cloud scenario.

 ##### In-line templates

 Since service operators are expected to [feature-complete](#context) in their API, it would be very common scenario that an OSB action maps to a single (possibly the same) Kubernetes resource of the service operator.